Get help with using our data

 Changes to methodology

 General trade records the physical movement of goods to and from the UK.
-Whereas, special trade excludes those goods placed in customs warehouses (where duty and VAT have not yet been paid).
+Special trade excludes those goods placed in customs warehouses (where duty and VAT have not yet been paid).
 So special trade can be thought of as goods that are in ‘free circulation’.

 Suppressed data

-While we aim to publish as much detailed trade data as possible, we need to withhold some data to protect sensitive national and business interests.
+We aim to publish as much detailed trade data as possible.
+However, we need to withhold some data to protect sensitive national and business interests.

-For more details about suppressed data, read our policy on suppressions (PDF: 162KB).
+For more details about suppressed data, read our policy on suppressions.

 Trader details